 The first milestone I was able to hit with frugality was buying a house.
 It wasn’t a fancy house, it wasn’t a beautiful house, but it was mine.
 I managed as a single mom making less than $30,000 per year to save up the downpayment to buy my home.
 I did this by strictly rationing the budget toward essentials only for a year and socking away every spare penny.
 We lived there happily for 3 years and we fixed up every single inch of it.

 It’s important to note that years later, in the terrible year after my father passed away, I was unable to keep the house.
-It was foreclosed on because I couldn’t afford the increased insurance costs (an additional $600 a month) after a flooded basement sent my rates skyrocketing.
+It was foreclosed on because I couldn’t afford the increased insurance costs after a flooded basement sent my rates skyrocketing.
 Just because things are better doesn’t mean you’re never going to backslide.

 I took the kids to Disneyworld.